-- Maximum, net allowable soil bearing pressure: 2,500 lbs/ft2. - Minimum wall/column footing width: 14 inches/24 inches. - Minimum longitudinal steel reinforcement within strip footings: Four (4) No. 5 rebars (2 top and 2 bottom).
-Due to the presence of expansive soils.
-Additional reinforcement may be necessary for structural considerations. - Minimum foundation embedment: 12 inches into suitable structural fill soils, and at least 18 inches below adjacent exterior grade.
+- Maximum, net allowable soil bearing pressure: 3,000 lbs/ft2. - Minimum wall/column footing width: 14 inches/24 inches. - Minimum longitudinal steel reinforcement within strip footings: Four (4) No. 5 rebars (2 top and 2 bottom). - Minimum foundation embedment: 12 inches into suitable structural fill soils, and at least 18 inches below adjacent exterior grade.
 Interior column footings may be placed immediately beneath the floor slab. - It is recommended that the perimeter building foundations be continuous across all exterior doorways.
 Any flatwork adjacent to the exterior doors should be doweled into the perimeter foundations in a manner determined by the structural engineer.